 If Theresa May manages to somehow get her deal through then Sterling should rally higher, perhaps significantly.
 Consider implementing take profit orders to take advantage of any spikes in the market over the coming weeks.
 Please contact the trading department to discuss technical levels.

 In terms of GBP/EUR, we rallied to just under 1.1750 although we have since given up some of those gains.

-You can view the recent price movements on Sterling/Euro on the graph below –
+You can view some of the recent movements on the graph below –

 Have a fantastic week.